Jon Cooper: Junior teams

 Cooper began his coaching career in 1999–2000 with Lansing Catholic High School and led the team to its first regional hockey championship in 25 years.
 The following season (2000–01) he served as an assistant with the Capital Centre Pride of the North American Hockey League, the only time during his coaching career Cooper was an assistant.
 During the 2001–02 season, Cooper was the head coach of the Metro Jets in the North American 3 Hockey League and led the Jets to the Silver Cup – the USA Hockey National Junior B Championship.
 In 2002–03, Cooper coached the Honeybaked Midget Major AAA team.

 In 2003, Cooper returned to the North American Hockey League (NAHL) to coach the expansion Texarkana Bandits.
 In 2004–05 he was named the NAHL Coach of the Year after leading the Bandits to a 36-15-5 record.
 Cooper continued with the Bandits franchise when it relocated to St. Louis in 2006–07.
 During the 2006–07 season, the Bandits captured the Robertson Cup as league champion.
 The following season the Bandits would once again capture the Robertson Cup.
 Additionally, Cooper won his second NAHL Coach of the Year that season.
 Cooper spent a total of five seasons coaching in the NAHL before moving on to coach the Green Bay Gamblers of the United States Hockey League.
-In his five seasons coaching the Bandits franchise in the NAHL, Cooper compiled an overall record of 198-74-18.
+In his five seasons coaching the Bandits franchise in the NAHL, Cooper compiled an overall record of 198–74–18.

 Cooper was the coach of the United States Hockey League (USHL)'s Green Bay Gamblers starting in 2008.
 He led the team in 2008–09 and 2009–10 to a combined record of 84–27–9.
 In 2010, the team won the Clark Cup for the League's championship and Cooper was named USHL Coach of the Year.
 He is the only coach to win a championship in all three tiers of junior hockey in the United States.

-Pro hockey
+AHL years

 In 2010, Cooper was hired by the Tampa Bay Lightning to coach the Norfolk Admirals, the team's American Hockey League (AHL) affiliate.
 During the 2011–12 season, the Admirals won the Calder Cup as the AHL's champions.
-The Admirals also set a North American professional sports record for the longest regular season winning streak at 28 games in a row.
+The Admirals also set a North American professional hockey record for the longest regular season winning streak at 28 games in a row.
 Additionally, Cooper won the 2012 Louis A. R. Pieri Memorial Award as the AHL's most outstanding head coach.

 For the 2012–13 season, Cooper became the head coach of the Syracuse Crunch after the Lightning changed their AHL affiliation.
 In 65 games with the Crunch, Cooper led the team to a 39–18–3–5 record, the best in the AHL at the time of his promotion.